AmosNimos/open_politics/Belief.md

 # Religions

-B.I.B.L.E - Book of Intolerant Bigotry and Laughable Explanations.
+B.I.B.L.E - Book of Intolerance Bigotry and Laughable Explanations.

 True religious freedom, is freedom from religion.